hitokiri-mata/katacoda-courses/kubernetes-extensibility/crds/step6-validation.md

 `kubectl apply -f gothenburg-thermometer.yaml`{{execute}}

-No, because with the `x-kubernetes-preserve-unknown-fields: true` was not present and there is no schema defined for `foo`.

-`kubectl get trm -A`{{execute}}

-Next, let's add a schema to the CRD using the open API v3 Schema.
+No, because the schema is rejecting the resource declaration because the column specification is present.
+Before you were able to apply both thermometer.yaml and stockholm-thermometer.yaml because the schema was minimal.
+Let's add a schema to the CRD using the open API v3 Schema.
 The following schema has an expanded `schema` section added, along with `status`.

 `ccat thermometer-crd-with-validation.yaml`{{execute}}